 - Efficiency.
 We always recommend efficiency first so you know how much solar power is needed to offset an already efficient home or business.
 Sign-up for an energy assessment to make sure your home or business is using energy wisely.

 - Rebates Available.
 Solar costs have come down considerably, but continue to be a substantial investment.
 Weigh your options by obtaining multiple quotes, assessing your finances and identifying any local rebates available.
 Contact your local Energy Smart Partner, your electricity provider and/or review the national database to find additional rebate opportunities.

 - Tax Credit.
-The Federal Solar Investment Tax Credit (ITC) has been one of the most important incentives to drive solar adoption in the U.S. Solar customers currently receive a tax credit valued at 30% of the cost of the solar system installed.
-This tax credit begins stepping down in 2020.
+The Federal Solar Investment Tax Credit (ITC) has been one of the most important incentives to drive solar adoption in the U.S. Solar customers currently receive a tax credit valued at 26% of the cost of the solar system installed.

 - Utility Connection.
 Most solar installations are grid-tied, meaning you interconnect with your local electric provider.
 The grid essentially provides back up and allows solar customers to get credit for the solar energy generated through net metering.
 Reputable solar installers will generally handle the interconnection process with the local electric utility for you.